 Let's go through each section of the User details page:

-Touchpoints are mainly used to record communication between the organisation and its volunteers.
+Touchpoints record communication between the organisation and the volunteer.

-Use touchpoints to log calls, individual or group meetings, emails and even SMSs to your volunteer's record.
+Use touchpoints to log calls, individual or group meetings, emails sent via another system and even SMSs to your volunteer's record.
+You can also save a message, sent from Assemble, as a touchpoint.

 There are also some actions done against the users that add a touchpoint in the background, e.g. when a user is put on hold, or a leaving process is initiated.

-Touchpoints added to the application during the recruitment process will show on the "User details" page, but if they are added from the user/applicant details page, they won't show on the application screen.
+Touchpoints added to the application during the recruitment process will show on the "User details" page of the volunteer's record once they start.
+However, a touchpoint added to the user record will not show on the application screen.

 Click the Add Touchpoint link at the top of the user record and select from the drop-down options the relevant touchpoint you want to add and follow the onscreen instructions.

-There are additional options available when adding a touchpoint, e.g.:
+There are additional options available when adding a touchpoint:

-- You can Set reminders - On the set date, you will get a notification if the touchpoints are not completed.
+- Set reminder - On the set date, you will get a notification and the title of the touchpoint will be visible in your dashboard's reminders

 - Mark to team history - Particularly relevant if you have had a meeting.
-Selecting this option shows the Touchpoint on the individual’s timeline for every volunteer in that team, as well as in the Team history page.
+Selecting this option shows the Touchpoint team's history.
+You should only mark a touchpoint to the team history if it's relevant for the team as a whole.
+The touchpoint will not be added to the individual records of the team members - only to the team history itself

 - Upload a file – Useful to store the agenda or minutes of a meeting, or a letter sent to volunteer.